eleanorfrajka/MOC-transport/docs/source/gitcollab.md

+# Contributing to this project

-# Collaborating with git: Basic workflow
+## Basic workflow

-See also, the description of actions in https://github.com/eleanorfrajka/template-project/pull/1.

-The instructions below assume that you have cloned this repository, renamed the `template-project` to a project of your own, and would like to work on it - potentially with other people.

-### Forking & branching someone else's repository

-Suppose the original repository is located at: `https://github.com/ifmeo-hamburg/template-project`, and you would like to contribute to it.
+The upstream main repository is located at: [https://github.com/AMOCcommunity/amocarray](https://github.com/AMOCcommunity/amocarray), and you would like to contribute to it.

-When you first work with a shared repository, you will want to:
+When you first work with a shared repository, you will want to follow the steps below.
+Note that many of these are given as examples using GitHub.com.
+If you prefer to use the command line, that also works.

-#### 1. Fork a repository
+### 1. Fork the repository

 **On Github.com:** Fork the repository into your own Github account.
 If prompted, specify that you would like to contribute to the original project.

+Now you have a separate version of the repository, your "forked main" at `https://github.com/YOUR_USERNAME/amocarray`

-#### 2. Clone to your computer
+### 2. Clone your fork to your computer

 **On Github.com:** From your forked repository, clone the repository to your computer.

-(i) Navigate to your repositories on GitHub, `https://github.com/YourGitHubUsername/template-project`.
+(i) Navigate to your repositories on GitHub, `https://github.com/YOUR_USERNAME/amocarray`.
 Click the green `<> Code` dropdown button, and choose a method to clone this.
 If you're not familiar with cloning repositories to your computer, choose `Open with Github Desktop` which will require you to have the application "GitHub Desktop" on your computer.

 (ii) When prompted, choose where on your computer you would like this to live (`/a/path/on/your/computer/`).

 > **Tip**
 > If you use a cloud backup service, you may find it is recommended to *not* put this in a folder that is synced with the cloud.
 This is because the online backups via a cloud service will need to keep copying files back and forth when you switch branches (which replaces the files in your active directory with the versions from each branch), and depending on timing, the synchronisation could cause errors or duplication.
 Additionally, using git negates much of the need for cloud backups as local commits *and* pushes to the online git repository provides backups by design.

-#### 3. Find the clone on your computer
+### 3. Find the clone on your computer

 **On your computer in File Explorer (Windows) or Finder (Mac):** Now you have a copy of the repository on your computer, with the associated "git" tracking information.
 The repository already knows the history of changes, and has the necessary structure to update.
-These are in a hidden folder within the repository folder (likely called `/a/path/on/your/computer/template-project/.git`).
-This is a "main" branch of your forked repository `https://github.com/YourGitHubUsername/template-project`.
-The "upstream" is where the project originated.
-In this example, `https://github.com/ifmeo-hamburg/template-project`.
+These are in a hidden folder within the repository folder (likely called `/a/path/on/your/computer/amocarray/.git`).

+This is your **forked main**, now at `https://github.com/YOUR_USERNAME/amocarray` and on your local computer at `/a/path/on/your/computer/amocarray/`.
+The **upstream main** is where the project originated.
+In this example, [https://github.com/AMOCcommunity/amocarray](https://github.com/AMOCcommunity/amocarray).

-#### 4. Create a branch for edits
+### 4. Create a branch for edits

-**On your computer in a terminal window:** When you'd like to start making changes in your repository, **first** make a new branch.
-For a forked repository from someone else's original repository, you will never work in your "main" branch.
+**On your computer in a terminal window:** When you'd like to start making changes in your repository, it's best practice to do this not in your **forked main** but instead in a **branch of your fork**.
+This is a separate copy of your forked main, which diverges or branches from the forked main at the point when you create the branch.
+In this example here, a forked repository from someone else's (AMOCcommunity's) upstream main, you will never work directly on your **forked main**.

-To make a branch, at the command line, the series of steps would be (from within `/a/path/on/your/computer/template-project/`):
+To make a branch, at the command line, the series of steps would be (from within `/a/path/on/your/computer/amocarray/`):
 ```
 $ git checkout main
 $ git pull